mrbungle64/ioBroker.ecovacs-deebot/README.md

 * The generation of map images is currently not stable on 32-bit systems
 * The "edge" function does not work with Deebot U2 (starts auto clean instead)
-* The "move" functions do not work with Deebot OZMO T8 AIVI (and maybe also for some other models)
+* The "move" functions do not work properly on some models
 * The generation of map images does not work properly with the Deebot X1 series

 ## Changelog

 ### 1.4.14 (alpha)
-* Bumped ecovacs-deebot.js to 0.9.5
+* Bumped ecovacs-deebot.js to 0.9.6 (alpha)

 ### 1.4.13
 * Several improvements and optimizations for X1 series (e.g. for the cleaning station and mopping functions)